 Since this lab is part of the course, it is intellectual property of TCM Security Academy.
 I truly respect of what TCM Security does and their contribution to the cybersecurity community.
 I will not post the setup guide.
 If you want to see the lab and set it up yourself, go sign up for the course.
 You will not be disappointed.This is the link to TCM Security's Academy, TCM Security Academy.
 Also, here is their website TCM Security main website

-Configured a Raspberry Pi to a wireless Penetration Test box to learn wifi attack such on WPA2-PSK.
+Configured a Raspberry Pi to a wireless Penetration Test box to learn wifi attack against WPA2-PSK.
 I installed Kali Linux onto the Raspberry Pi.
 The built-in wifi adapter is compatible, so I was able to conduct a wireless Penetration Test.
 I used Aircrack-ng for the wifi attack.

 This is one of the setup guide I used for this project, Setup Raspberry Pi as wifi Pentest boxConfigured a ESP32-CAM to be a camera.
 I used two resources to complete the project; Getting started with a esp32-cam and Create a Wi-Fi Spy Camera with an ESP32-CAM.
 The second link which is a youtube video was for me check it out from a different perspective.